-Helen Paillé is the executive assistant at the New York Civil Liberties Union, where she oversees the operations of the office of the executive director.
+Helen Paillé is the special assistant to the director at the New York Civil Liberties Union, where she oversees the operations of the office of the executive director.
 Prior to joining NYCLU in 2015, Paillé spent five years in Minnesota pursuing her J.D., and assisting survivors of gender-based violence as both an attorney and legal advocate.

 Paillé has served on the boards of directors of Teenwise Minnesota and the 20% Theatre Company, and was a volunteer Racial Justice Facilitator for the YWCA of Minneapolis.
 Her article “Black Female Inmates’ Reproductive Rights: Cutting the Chains of Colorblind Constitutionalism,” which examines the shackling of prisoners during childbirth through the lens of the Equal Protection Clause, was published in William Mitchell’s Law Raza Journal in 2012.